Call What You Practice. Practice What You Call.

 It is hard for your players to understand when they are asked to go to a team period and execute a technique they have never been taught.
 It is also confusing for a player when they work their tails off on a technique in individual period and get to group period and never use it.
 This happens all the time in a youth football practice.
 Flag football coaches… We are looking at you too.

 Keep your practices practical.
 Practice what will be needed in a team period or more importantly in the game that week.
 Don’t practice something just to practice it.
 Not going to throw the ball much?
 Take that into consideration as you plan time for your receivers to work on catching as opposed to blocking.
+Maybe you are going to throw mostly off of a bootleg.
+Practice that and not a drop back pass game.

 12 Youth Football Offenses To Consider